dbt-labs/docs.getdbt.com/website/docs/reference/dbt_project.yml.md

 - By default, dbt looks for the `dbt_project.yml` in your current working directory and its parents, but you can set a different directory using the `--project-dir` flag or the `DBT_PROJECT_DIR` environment variable.

 - Specify your dbt Cloud project ID in the `dbt_project.yml` file using `project-id` under the `dbt-cloud` config.
-Find your project ID in your dbt Cloud project URL: In example `https://cloud.getdbt.com/11/projects/123456`, the project ID is `123456`.
+Find your project ID in your dbt Cloud project URL: For example, in `https://cloud.getdbt.com/11/projects/123456`, the project ID is `123456`.

 </VersionBlock>